 Please note that the itinerary below is dependent on the river water level, weather conditions, wildlife behavior, and accessibility to locations, so may vary.
 All times indicated are approximate, and are also subject to change.

-Day 1: Manaus - Meeting of the Waters
+Manaus - Meeting of the Waters - Amazon River - Lake Janauary

-Depart from Marina David (near the Tropical Hotel) at 10:00 hrs.
+Depart from Marina David (near the Hotel Tropical) at 10:00 hrs.